eimhinr/eimhinr.github.io/index.md

 I'm Eimhin Rafferty

-I am a Product Manager with 5+ years as a PM and 10+ in Design and Construction.
+I am a Product Manager with 5+ years as a PM, prior to that I have worked for 10+ years as a Building Information Modling expert in the Architectural Design and Construction sectors.
 I have lead large and successful initiatives and fostered user-centric design.
 I possess strong user empathy, an eye for good design, and a continuous curiosity to drive product improvements.
 My Architectural background gives me a meticulous attention to detail and strong problem-solving skills.

 ## About Me
 - 🏃 I love to Cycle & Run ↗️ Follow me on ⏱️ [Strava](https://www.strava.com/athletes/eimhin_rafferty)